Ruff House Payment Policies

 Exercise and socialization are key components to a stable, healthy, well-rounded dog.
 We provide both socialization and safe supervised exercise in our top-notch facility focused on fun and your dog’s safety.
 Life is busy and dog daycare gives you a break during a hectic week and a well earned treat for your dog.

 Getting to know us?
 Getting to know you?

 We want you to know us and see where your dog is coming for their day of fun.
 Upon your booked visit, we will get to know you and your dog through a temperament test.
 This will be done in our back area as we want to see how they interact with us when you are there, and when you are not.
 Do they have separation anxiety?
 Are there things your dog loves and some things they dislike?
 We will introduce them to other dogs and see how your dog interacts.
 This gives you a chance to see your dog in action at our play center.
 This also allows us to pair your dog with appropriate playmates when they come in for their first day not just based on size, bu also temperament.

 What happens if my dog gets into an altercation with another dog?

-At the Ruff House, we are experienced dog people and trained in animal behavior and body language.
+Ruff House staff are experienced dog people and trained in animal behavior and body language.
 Safety is our first priority and our supervisors are there to stop an altercation before it starts.
 We aim to intervene and remove any chance of escalation.
-In the occurrence of an altercation our staff on hand will be there to react immediately.
+In the occurrence of an altercation our staff will be there to react immediately.
 We will separate the dogs and assess their well-being and tend to any injuries immediately.
 We will keep those two dogs separated and observe their behavior throughout the rest of the day.
 A file is kept on each dog so that we can avoid future altercations and if there is a problem dog, we will assess their interaction and future attendance at the day care.